Currency in Italy: what does it look like, where can I get it and what's it worth?

 Can I use the Euro in the Vatican City?

-Italian currency: Vatican coins all have the Pope's head printed on the reverse side.A Pope Francis Euro coin.
+A Vatican coin with the Pope's head printed on the reverse side.A Pope Francis Euro coin.

 Yes.